Where The Buffalo Roam

 Not content with just SC and CO, I decided to give a few other state flags a whirl… literally.
 I flicked my mouse wheel the way someone might spin the bottle, for an unsuspecting kiss choice from the list.
 Up came ME.
 There’s a lot going on with Maine’s state flag, including a couple of proud characters and a moose that looks rather cartoonish.
 “Dirigo”, from a long-ago-but-now-defunct language of the region, means simply, “I lead”.

-Here’s a further sampling of U.S. flag trivia:
+Here’s a further sampling of U.S. state flag trivia:

 • Arkansas was the first of the fifty states to produce diamonds.